GiulianoPalazzi/giulianopalazzi.github.io/index.md

 ## Todo list of this site

 ### Big things
+* Redisign homepage
+	* Make menu with sections of the website the first thing seen and big
+	* Add a section where the last five visited notes were (using local storage)
+	* Add this semester subjects section **or** currently taking subjects section
+	* Add study hour tracker page
+	* After this then the home page I have conjured up till now
+	* Add beginning of BWV 1052 to play when hovered over Mr Johann
+	* Add previous five pages of the website excluding uni stuff that were visited
+	* Add previous five blog posts visited
+	* Add a toggle to the previous 5 visited lists
+	* Maybe add shorcuts to access the pages (like a key for algorithms and data structs, etc)
 * Zettlekasten notes database
 * Start blogging
 * Projects area when I eventually start making them